 How has the positivity rate changed?

-Gov. Greg Abbott said he is watching the state's positivity rate — the percentage of positive cases to tests conducted.
-The average daily positivity rate is calculated by dividing the 7-day average of positive cases by the 7-day average of tests conducted.
+Abbott said he is watching the state's positivity rate — the percentage of positive tests to total tests conducted.
+The seven-day average positivity rate is calculated by dividing the average of positive tests by the average of total tests conducted over the last seven days.
 This shows how the situation has changed over time by de-emphasizing daily swings.
-Public health experts want the average positivity rate to remain below 6%.
+Public health experts want the positivity rate to remain below 6%.

 In early May, Abbott said a rate over 10% would be a “warning flag.”
-The state exceeded that mark in June for the first time since April.
+The state exceeded that mark in June and remained above 10% until late August.

 7-day average for the positivity rate